 This means all day every day, for at least 8 hours of sunlight.

-Bougainvillea is one plant that must have full sun to grow and flower to perfection.
+Bougainvillea - pictured below - is one plant that must have full sun to grow and flower to perfection.

 Too little sun and you're the proud owner of a leggy, thorny plant that won't flower much.